2019 Partner Conference

 - Working with Local Developers: Public private partnerships are a creative and increasingly common way to fund, build and maintain public spaces, in San Francisco and beyond.
 Real estate developers, city agencies and communities are typically aligned in their interest in better public space, but often do not know how to communicate and partner with one another in efficient and productive ways.
 Hear lessons learned from a real-world example of how SFPA staff is engaging with a local real estate developer to create a pioneering new public plaza, Eagle Plaza.
 Read more

-- Leveraging City Funding to Transform your Community: Join us as we demystify all things city funding and grants!
+- Leveraging City Funding to Transform your Community: *Session at capacity, registration closed* Join us as we demystify all things city funding and grants!
 In this session you'll learn about how the city's budget process works, how your group can get funding from city hall and how to submit a strong grant proposal.
 Read more

 11:00am Morning Session #2